unrealwork/atsd-use-cases/FitnessIndex/README.md

 | New York | 38.1 million |21 |  53.5 | 20.4 million | 4 | 1.4 |
 | Tennessee | 1.6 million | 44 | 35.0 | 0.4 million | 2 | 2.5 |
 | Texas | 4.3 million | 36 | 44.5 | 2.4 million | 15 | 11.6 |

+> Average population values represent the average population of observed MSAs, not for the entire state.

 Averages of the above figures establish standards: